 Reapplicant Question: Upon reflection, how has your perspective regarding your future, Chicago Booth, and/or getting an MBA changed since the time of your last application?
 (300 word maximum)

 With this essay question, Chicago Booth is testing your resolve and your reasoning.
 We surmise that the school wants to be certain you are not just stubbornly following a path and trying to “finish what you started,” so to speak, but that you have truly reassessed your needs in the aftermath of your unfortunate rejection.
 We recommend that you discuss your subsequent growth and development as they pertain to additional personal and professional discovery, which validates your need for an MBA.
 In the interim, some of your interests or goals may have changed—that is not a bad thing, and the admissions committee will not automatically assume that you are “wishy-washy,” unless you give them good reason to do so.
 Just be sure that any of your goals that have changed still logically connect to your overall story and desire for an MBA.
 Your aspirations—new or original—need to represent a compelling progression of the growth you have achieved in the past year.

 The Next Step—Mastering Your Chicago Booth Interview: Many MBA candidates find admissions interviews stressful and intimidating, but mastering this important element of the application process is definitely possible—the key is informed preparation.
-To help you on your way to this high level of preparation, we offer our free Interview Primers.
+And, on your way to this high level of preparation, we offer our free Interview Primers to spur you along!
 Download your free copy of the Chicago Booth School of Business Interview Primer today.